Team Ninja: Itagaki's departure and lawsuits (2008–2009)

+Tomonobu Itagaki was promoted to Tecmo Executive Officer in June 2004 and to General Manager in 2006, alongside his position as the head of Team Ninja.
+In 2007 due to a lawsuit regarding alleged sexual harassment, his manager roles were revoked.
+Although he was later judged innocent by a Tokyo district court, the lawsuit strained his relationship with Tecmo.
+On June 3, 2008, Itagaki announced that he was leaving Tecmo and Team Ninja on July 1, 2008.
+He also announced that he was filing a lawsuit against the Tecmo president, Yoshimi Yasuda, over unpaid bonuses for his work on Dead or Alive 4.
+It was later reported that he was fired from Tecmo on June 18, 2008, in retaliation for his lawsuit.
+Another lawsuit followed shortly after which was filed on 16 June by two plaintiffs on behalf of Tecmo's 300 employees for unpaid wages amounting to ¥8.3 million.
+Many Team Ninja staff quit to join Itagaki's new studio, Valhalla Game Studios.
+Some ex-Team Ninja members also helped with Ubisoft's Teenage Mutant Ninja Turtles: Smash-Up.
+The parties settled in February 2010 for an undisclosed amount.

-Merger with Koei (2009–2013)
+Merger with Koei and restructuring (2009–2013)

 In 2009, it was announced that Tecmo and Koei would be merging.
-The newly founded Koei Tecmo would officially disband Tecmo in 2010.
+The newly founded Koei Tecmo disbanded Tecmo in 2010.
 A year later all of Tecmo's assets were absorbed into Koei Tecmo, including IP and its subsidiaries and divisions.
-Team Ninja would continue as subsidiary of Koei Tecmo.
+Team Ninja continued as subsidiary of Koei Tecmo.

 Team Ninja collaborated on multiple titles with Nintendo.
-In 2010, Team Ninja co-developed a new Metroid action-adventure game for Nintendo's Wii console, titled Metroid: Other M. A playable Stage from Other M would appear in the Nintendo 3DS game Dead or Alive: Dimensions, which was published by Nintendo in Europe and Australia.
-Team Ninja would in 2014 also collaborate with Omega Force on the development of Hyrule Warriors, an action game set in The Legend of Zelda universe, and with SEGA AM2 since 2012's Dead or Alive 5, co-developing an Arcade version of the title, as well as on bringing characters from Virtua Fighter to Dead or Alive.
+In 2010, Team Ninja co-developed a new Metroid action-adventure game for Nintendo's Wii console, titled Metroid: Other M. A playable Stage from Other M appeared in the Nintendo 3DS game Dead or Alive: Dimensions, which was published by Nintendo in Europe and Australia.
+Team Ninja in 2014 also collaborated with Omega Force on the development of Hyrule Warriors, an action game set in The Legend of Zelda universe, and with SEGA AM2 since 2012's Dead or Alive 5, co-developing an Arcade version of the title, as well as on bringing characters from Virtua Fighter to Dead or Alive.

-Restructuring and Nioh (2013–present)
+Hayashi leadership and split into two subteams (2013–2022)

-In 2013, following a reconstructing of Koei Tecmo, Team Ninja would cease to exist internally, being renamed Koei Tecmo Ichigaya, with Yosuke Hayashi subsequently becoming Head of the Ichigaya Development Group.
+In 2013, following a reconstructing of Koei Tecmo, Team Ninja ceased to exist internally, being renamed Koei Tecmo Ichigaya, with Yosuke Hayashi subsequently becoming Head of the Ichigaya Development Group.
 The developer was also split into two distinct development teams, one led by Ninja Gaiden Sigma director Yosuke Hayashi and one led by Fatal Frame producer Keisuke Kikuchi.
 Further restructuring at Koei Tecmo in 2016 resulted in Team Tachyon, the developers behind Quantum Theory as well as Rygar: The Battle of Argus being shut down.
 A large amount of developers were moved to Team Ninja.